byroot/frozen_record/README.md

 Country.auto_reloading # Activate reloading for `Country` only
 ```

+If you need manual reloading, you can call `load_records(force: true)` manually on your class.

 ## Testing

 Testing your FrozenRecord-backed models with test fixtures is made easier with: